Nenepo/Numbers-game/README.md

 ## WEEKLY CODING CHALLENGE

-Join us in our weekly Numbers Game challenge for the entire month!
-Every week, we'll release a new twist or feature to keep things exciting.
+Join me in my weekly challenge for the entire month!
 Let's learn and code together!

 ## TIPS